Introduction

 Custom HTML Shell

-In each one you can add data fields by clicking the place in that section where you want to place the field, selecting the field in the Data Fields drop-down list, and clicking the relevant button: <HEAD></HEAD>, Shell Header, or Shell Footer.
+You can add data fields by clicking the place in that section where you want to place the field.
+You can select the field in the Data Fields drop-down list and click the relevant button: <HEAD></HEAD>, Shell Header, or Shell Footer.

 See below for how to add images to the custom shell.

-For example, if you want to insert a row at the top of the page and a column on the left and right of the form fields, use the following basic HTML elements:
+If you want to insert a row at the top of the page and a column on the left and right of the form fields, use the following basic HTML elements:

 HTML to include above the main page <table>

-<html><head><title></title></head>
+<html><head><title></title></head> <body> <table>

 <tr><td colspan="3">Top column</td></tr>

-</body></html>
+</table> </body></html>

 Adding images to a custom Certain shell

-If you have uploaded any images on Display > Display >Assets, you can add them to any of the three sections of your custom display shell:
+If you have uploaded any images on Display > Display > Assets, you can add them to any of the three sections of your custom display shell:

 Copying an existing HTML page into a custom Certain shell